UKHO/docs/quality-assurance/automated-api-testing.md

 ## Testing Methodology

+### Technology
+The standard language for developing API's at UKHO is C#.
+Therefore it is expected that automated integration/API tests will also be created using C# (please note this does not apply to performance testing).

+#### Approved Clients
+Currently there are two clients that have been approved for use when writing automated tests for APIs.

+1. [HttpClient](https://learn.microsoft.com/en-us/dotnet/fundamentals/networking/http/httpclient) - Built into .NET, also used in `WebApplicationFactory`
+2. [RestSharp](https://restsharp.dev/intro.html#introduction) - Third party Nuget package.

 ### Integration Testing with `WebApplicationFactory`

-`WebApplicationFactory` should be used for conducting integration tests.
-It creates a test server hosting the application under test, allowing for a controlled, isolated testing environment.
+Where possible [WebApplicationFactory](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-8.0) should be used for conducting integration tests. `WebApplicationFactory` creates a test server hosting the application under test, allowing for a controlled, isolated testing environment.

 #### Guidelines for `WebApplicationFactory` Usage: